 CSG operations and compliance

 Established or developing coal seam gas (CSG) activities within proximity of the former Linc site are required to undertake groundwater monitoring and other environmental compliance activities as a requirement of their environmental authority (EA) conditions.

-To find out more information about CSG operations within the Hopeland region including EA requirements, visit the department’s environmental authority register.
+To find out more information about CSG operations within the Hopeland region including current EA amendments that are being assessed and are open for public submission, visit the department’s environmental authority register.

 Linc investigation and prosecution